containers/podman-desktop/website/tutorial/managing-your-application-resources.md

 3. Click the name of the volume to view its summary.
 4. Access other useful actions:

    - Use the **Prune** button to remove unused volumes from the Podman engine.
    - Click **Gather volume sizes** to determine the size used for volumes.
    - Click the **Create** button to create a volume.

 ## Managing Kubernetes objects

-Perform any of the following actions after navigating to the component page.
+Perform any of the following actions after navigating to the component page:

 ![object actions](img/object-actions.png)

 1. Search for objects using the search box.
-2. Use the **Delete** icon to delete an object.
+2. Delete an object using the **Delete** icon.
-3. Use the **Apply YAML** button to create an object.
+3. Create an object using the **Apply YAML** button.
 4. Click the name of the object to:
    - View its summary
    - View its Kubernetes configuration